 Private local stakeholders

 This category included level 1 and 2 agencies and veterinarians who did not have a shop.
-They were perceived as having weak legitimacy because they were not part of the decision-making process when designing regulations and also because they sometimes sell banned antibiotics.
+They were perceived as having weak legitimacy because they were not part of the decision-making process when designing regulations and because they sometimes sell banned antibiotics.

 “Most of the vet drug shops in Vietnam sell banned drugs.
 That’s the reality.”
 (IW22, agency level 1)

 They were also seen as lacking the resources to implement new regulations.
 Level 1 agency representatives usually had a veterinary degree and an in-depth knowledge of ABU and ABR, but not all level 2 agencies were run by veterinarians, and not all employees were trained in animal diseases and antibiotic use.
 Other stakeholders described them as being underinformed, and during the interviews, they were not always aware of the new regulations.
 They were, however, perceived to play an important role in the implementation of regulations due to their close connection with farmers.

+“In some remote areas, people do not have advanced training; this includes veterinarians who do not have practice certificates as they have very little work, with only a few small-scale livestock farms.”
+(IW23, local veterinary services)

 Users

-The users included integrated farmers, family commercial farmers, and household farmers.
-Users are defined as having a low level of legitimacy because they were not involved in the law-making process (with the exception of the most important integrated farms), despite being perceived as directly affected by regulatory changes.
+The users included integrated farmers, family commercial farmers, and household farmers producing chicken.
+Users are defined as having a low level of legitimacy because they were not consulted in the law-making process (with the exception of the most important integrated farms), despite being perceived as directly affected by regulatory changes.

-According to many respondents, farmers lacked knowledge of regulations and prudent ABU practices.
-Small-scale farms were frequently cited as the source of AB misuse in Vietnam.
+According to government authorities, private national and local stakeholders, and researchers, farmers lacked knowledge of regulations and prudent ABU practices.
+A foreign researcher had, however, nuanced his statement as there were several types of farmers.
+Small-scale farms were frequently cited as the source of antibiotic misuse in Vietnam.

 They had strong connections among them, sharing their experiences.
 The strength of their connection with agencies differed between users.
 Some of them went to various agencies without seeking advice, purchasing drugs solely based on their own experience.
 Others, however, relied heavily on advice from trusted agencies.
 Integrated farms and large family commercial farms were connected to drug and feed agencies or integrators by a contract.